AdguardTeam/BrowserAssistant/README.md

 - `yarn install`
 - `yarn dev` / `yarn beta` / `yarn release` (specify chrome | firefox | edge | all by default)
-- `yarn dev --watch` prepare the dev build and monitor the files for changes.
+  - add `--watch` if you want to watch for changes

 Builds will be located in the `build` directory.